My Favorite Flocked Christmas Tree Craft

 - Once all of the snowflakes have been created, take the 18 gauge floral wire (or a small wooden dowel), and starting with the largest snowflake, measure out where the snowflakes will go on the floral wire with about 1-2 inches (spacing evenly to end with the cross at the top of the floral wire.
 Using the hot glue gun, glue the largest snowflake onto the floral wire.

-- Glue the next smallest snowflake onto the floral wire about 1-2 inches (spacing evenly to end with the cross at the top of the floral wire) in length, and starting with the largest snowflake, wrap the pipe cleaner over and under the spokes at the glue to secure the snowflake onto the wire.
-Use a 4-inch length for the next snowflake and then a 2-inch length for the final snowflake.
+- Glue the next smallest snowflake onto the floral wire about 1-2 inches (spacing evenly to end with the cross at the top of the floral wire) in length.
+Starting with the largest snowflake, wrap the pipe cleaner over and under the spokes at the glue to secure the snowflake onto the wire.
+Use a 4-inch length for the next snowflake and a 2-inch length for the final snowflake.

 To keep the trees upright, I made a base with a wooden spool and a birch base.